-- Consider measles in patients of any age who have a fever AND a rash regardless of their travel history. - In measles cases there must be some fever, even subjective fever, and the rash must start on the head or neck. - Patients with measles usually have at least 1 or 2 of the "3 Cs" cough, coryza and conjunctivitis. - If measles testing is being considered, please contact your local health department immediately.
-Your local health department is your partner and will assist you.
+- Consider measles in patients of any age who have a fever AND a rash - In measles cases there must be some fever, even subjective fever, and the rash must start on the head or neck. - Patients with measles usually have at least 1 or 2 of the "3 Cs" cough, coryza and conjunctivitis. - If measles testing is being considered, please call the Communicable Disease Unit during business hours at (831) 454-4114 and after hours call (831) 471-1170 and ask for the Health Officer on call.